AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

     phase.addLUSquaredNormBound(PhaseRegion,XTUVars,LowerBound,UpperBound)

-Similar to how we can place equality constraints on the change in a variable from beginning to end of a phase, we can also place bounds on the changes in variables as shown below.
+Similar to how we can place equality constraints on the change in a variable from the beginning to end of a phase, we can also place bounds on the changes in variables as shown below.

 .. code-block:: python